+Upon completion of twelve (12) hours of approved Criminal Justice courses at CVCC, students may be awarded credit for Criminal Justice certifications that meet relevant national standards as determined by the Criminal Justice Lead Instructor.
 A maximum of 17 hours of non-traditional credit may be awarded and applied toward graduation.
 Official certification of completion of approved State Law Enforcement/Corrections Academy work must be submitted to the Admissions Office.
 Certifications must be either an academic transcript from the State POST Academy/College, certificate of completion or a letter on official letterhead from the State Law Enforcement Academy/College.
-Upon completion of twelve (12) hours of approved Criminal Justice courses at CVCC, students may be awarded cerdit for Criminal Justice certifications that meet relevant national standards as determined by the Criminal Justice Program Coordinator or Lead Instructor.

-CREDIT FOR NON-TRADITIONAL ACADEMIC WORK COMPARISON TABLE LAW ENFORCEMENT ACADEMY CERTIFICATIONS COLLEGE CREDIT THAT MAY BE AWARDED TOWARDS THE CRIMINAL JUSTICE DEGREE CREDIT HOURS Equivalent Certification CRJ110 Introduction to Law Enforcement 3 Equivalent Certification CRJ140 Criminal Law and Procedure 3 Equivalent Certification CRJ216 Police Organization and Administration 3 Equivalent Certification CRJ220 Criminal Investigation 3 Equivalent Certification Other CJR courses per POST Certification 5
+CREDIT FOR NON-TRADITIONAL ACADEMIC WORK COMPARISON TABLE LAW ENFORCEMENT ACADEMY CERTIFICATIONS COLLEGE CREDIT THAT MAY BE AWARDED TOWARDS THE CRIMINAL JUSTICE DEGREE CREDIT HOURS Equivalent Certification CRJ110 Introduction to Law Enforcement 3 Equivalent Certification CRJ140 Criminal Law and Procedure 3 Equivalent Certification CRJ216 Police Organization and Administration 3 Equivalent Certification Equivalent Certification CRJ220 Criminal Investigation 3 Equivalent Certification Equivalent Certification Other CJR courses per POST Certification 3